dtao/PhilosopherDeveloper/source/posts/forests-and-tree-builders.markdown

 routine is their rhythm, their formula for building great forests.
 So their success was actually dependent on you bringing them on *after* the first two groups.

-Unfortunately, that isn't the end of story, either.
+But even that isn't the end of story.
 When the treebuilding consultants leave, you have a fine forest.
 And they even helped you to design it in such a way that maintenance is easy.
 But then when you discover a problem, or something you want to change, and you try to get in touch with them, they aren't available.
 And then you realize: they care about *forests in general*.
 They never cared about *your forest* in particular.

 So none of the groups was really perfect.
 Months, years after you first had the idea, you've finally learned that only *you* truly care about your forest.
 No matter what kind of treebuilders you employ